-To overcome the aforementioned challenges, we introduce {\em VisionLaw}, an interpretable intrinsic dynamics inference framework based on bilevel optimization, which can jointly infer discrete constitutive law expressions and their corresponding continuous material properties solely from visual observations.
-At the upper level, we propose an LLMs-driven decoupled constitutive evolution strategy, which: 1) unleashes the capabilities of LLMs in physical understanding and mathematical reasoning to generate and refine constitutive hypotheses; 2) introduces a decoupling mechanism to effectively alleviate the search space explosion caused by jointly evolving elastic and plastic components.
+To overcome the aforementioned challenges, we introduce {\em VisionLaw}, an interpretable intrinsic dynamics inference framework based on bilevel optimization, which can jointly infer symbolic constitutive laws and their corresponding continuous material properties solely from visual observations.
+At the upper level, we propose an LLMs-driven decoupled constitutive evolution strategy, which: 1) unleashes the capabilities of LLMs in physical understanding and mathematical reasoning to generate and refine symbolic constitutive hypotheses; 2) introduces a decoupling mechanism to effectively alleviate the search space explosion caused by jointly evolving elastic and plastic components.
 At the lower level, we construct a vision-guided constitutive evaluation mechanism.
 Supervised by visual observations, it optimizes the continuous material parameters of a given constitutive law using a differentiable simulator and renderer.
 The goal is to generate evaluation and feedback that reflect the consistency between the generated laws and ground-truth intrinsic dynamics, which in turn guides the evolution at the upper level.
-Through collaborative optimization between the upper and lower levels, {\em VisionLaw} effectively captures the interpretable intrinsic dynamics underlying visual observations, which can be effectively applied to generate 4D interactions in novel scenarios.
-Our contributions are summarized as follows: \begin{itemize} \item We propose a bilevel optimization framework that can automatically infer discrete constitutive laws and continuous material properties solely from visual observations. \item We distill physics priors from LLMs to enable the evolution of constitutive laws.
-In addition, a decoupled evolution strategy is introduced to significantly improve both search efficiency and solution quality. \item We introduce a Vision-Guided Constitutive Evaluation mechanism to provide evaluation and feedback of a given constitutive law for the upper-level evolution.

-\item Extensive qualitative and quantitative comparisons on both synthetic and real-world datasets demonstrate that our method effectively captures the interpretable intrinsic dynamics underlying visual observations and applies them to 4D interaction generation in novel scenarios. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose a bilevel optimization framework that unifies constitutive evolution and vision-guided constitutive evaluation, achieving the inference of symbolic constitutive laws and material properties from visual observations. \item We introduce physical inductive biases through LLMs to guide the evolution of constitutive laws.
+In addition, a decoupled evolution strategy is proposed to markedly improve both search efficiency and solution quality. \end{itemize} Extensive experiments on both synthetic and real-world datasets demonstrate that our method effectively captures the interpretable intrinsic dynamics underlying visual observations and generalizes them to novel scenarios for 4D interaction.